Skip to content

 uischemaControls how fields appear.
 VerticalLayout stacks them vertically, and each Control connects to a field defined in the schema.

-templateDefines the output format using Liquid syntax.
-The upcase filter converts priority to uppercase.
+templateDefines output format using Liquid syntax. upcase filter converts priority to uppercase.

 Troubleshooting